Digitalmatiq/DotGenerate/README.md

 # DotGenerate
-The purpose of this package is to forget about implementations and let the AI do them instead through code Source Generators
+The purpose of this package is to forget about implementations and let the AI do them instead through code Source Generators.
+RIght now the project does make use of the OpenAI API, but it can be developed to be used with other LLMs

 ### Getting Started